 Companies that employ multiple, disparate QA testing tools that store the resulting information in distinct databases lack the ability to gain the kind of comprehensive, organization-wide insights that can better the business.
 Disparate tools and data analysis efforts limit QA teams’ ability to connect the data to software development efforts in other parts of the business, or to leverage the insights they gain to improve efficiency enterprise-wide.
 In a software-driven economy, both of these failings put companies at a competitive disadvantage.

-QA Testing: It’s Not Just for Functional Automation Anymore
+Quality Assurance: Not Just for Functional Automation Anymore

 While testers still need to ensure product functionality and check the user interface, they now have more sophisticated responsibilities.
 Today’s QA teams need to: